 In terms of safety and security, Airbnb has implemented a number of features to protect both hosts and guests.
 These include a secure payment system, a review system, and a messaging system that allows hosts and guests to communicate before and during the booking.
 Additionally, Airbnb offers a host guarantee, which provides protection for hosts in case of property damage, and a host insurance program for hosts in certain countries.
 It has a secure payment process and communication system that enables users to rely on the platform for authentic and safe dealings.

-Overall, Airbnb has revolutionized the vacation rental industry and has made it easier than ever for people to find and book unique and affordable accommodations.
+Overall, Airbnb has revolutionized the vacation rental app development company and has made it easier than ever for people to find and book unique and affordable accommodations.
 The platform has given property owners the opportunity to earn extra income by renting out their properties and has given travelers more options for where to stay when on vacation.

 An Outlook Of The Airbnb Market